weshayutin/oooq-warp/README.md

 kvm, if configured.
 Just like containerized nova-compute would do.

-It can also use fuel-devops to pre-create undercloud or overcloud VMs instead of oooq (DOES NOT WORK YET).

 It omits oooq's shell scripts and goes the ansible way, which is an inventory, a play and custom vars to override.